bdlow/sbms0/README.md

 #### Type 1 HVD - High Voltage Disconnect

 * charging control
-* voltage sense: disconnects when battery reaches x V
+* voltage sense: disconnects when battery reaches (TODO, adjustable?) xx V
 * used to control any charger that can be DSSR20, an MPPT solar charger with remote ON/OFF, a grid charger or a battery to battery charger

 #### Type 2 LVD - Low Voltage Disconnect

 * load disconnect
-* voltage sense: disconnects when battery reaches (TODO) xx V
+* voltage sense: disconnects when battery reaches (TODO, adjustable?) xx V
 * control remote on/off for load devices such as an inverter or Victron Battery Protect

 #### Type 3 High SoC Alarm